Prof. Dr. Hans Aerts

 Mail: cosima.linke@posteo.de

-Cosima Linke studied music education, German literature and music theory in Freiburg.
-2012 to 2017 assistant lecturer for music theory at the University of Music Freiburg, 2013 to 2018 lecturer for musicology at the University of Freiburg and 2017/18 lecturer for music theory and ear training at the University of Music Karlsruhe.
-Since summer 2018 substitute professor for musicology with focus on music theory at the University of Music Saar in Saarbrücken (HfM Saar).
+Cosima Linke has been a professor for music theory at the University of Music and Theatre ›Felix Mendelssohn Bartholdy‹ Leipzig since 2024.
+From 2018 to 2024 she was a substitute professor for musicology with focus on music theory at the University of Music Saar in Saarbrücken.
+She studied music education, German literature and music theory in Freiburg.
+From 2012 to 2017 she was assistant lecturer for music theory at the University of Music Freiburg, from 2013 to 2018 lecturer for musicology at the University of Freiburg and 2017/18 lecturer for music theory and ear training at the University of Music Karlsruhe.
 In 2017 she received her PhD in musicology with a music-philosophical and music-analytical study on the relationship of form in new music and aesthetic experience (Konstellationen – Form in neuer Musik und ästhetische Erfahrung im Ausgang von Adorno), which has been awarded with the PhD prize 2016 of the German Musicological Society (GfM).
-Since 2018 she has been a member of the editorial team of ZGMTH.
+Since 2018 she has been a member of the editorial board of the ZGMTH.